 Airports.
-It’s a vital aspect of every kind of travel, whether you are going to Hawaii or any place in the world.
+They are a vital aspect of every kind of travel, whether you are going to Hawaii or any place in the world.

 We focused earlier on the various ways you can travel to Hawaii, and we even recommended flying because it’s hassle-free and faster.
 Given that Hawaii is one of the most sought-after beach holiday destinations in the world, you can be assured that there are frequent flights to Hawaii as well.